KlinDev/todo-app/README.md

 For work,
 - download the project from a remote repository
 >
-- if root folder haven't node_modules folder, run  npm install
+- if your local root folder haven't node_modules folder, run  npm install
 >
 - npm run serve